patching...

 • Traffic lights grant—The borough will apply for an ARLE grant to upgrade traffic lights in the borough, specifically at Warren Avenue and East King Street.

-• County fee response—Council expressed opposition to the emergency services fee that Chester County intends to impose on municipalities.
+• County fee response—Council expressed opposition to the that Chester County intends to impose on municipalities.
 The council members agreed that, if a fee is put into effect, it will not affect borough funding of the Malvern Fire Company.

 All votes appeared unanimous by the council—no "nays" were articulated.